By David Tomas, on 18 June 2021

 Lead scoring is the process of assigning a numerical value to each lead that you receive in order to asses how you should treat them.
 It is important to know how to calculate a lead score because not all leads are created equal.
 For instance, you would not approach someone at the top of the conversion funnel with the same type of content and attention as someone at the bottom of the funnel.

 A few lead scoring best practices include assessing how often a lead has interacted with your business, noting how many times they have visited your website, and evaluating how prepared they are to receive sales materials.

 The following models serve as a good reference point to begin building your own lead scoring strategy.

 6 Examples of Lead Scoring Models

 1. Lead Pilot

-It works very simply: each lead is assigned a score between 1 to 100, and the score is changed and updated in real-time with each action they take.
+The way it works quite simply: each lead is assigned a score between 1 to 100, and the score is changed and updated in real-time to take each of their actions into account.
 The higher the score, the more qualified the lead is.

 For example, suppose you have a financial product website and a user takes the following actions:

 - Downloaded an ebook and left their data: +5 points

 - Searched within the website: +2 points